abhinavasingh16/YelpSearchTerms/README.txt

 5. Press enter and it will start running.
 This takes time as you have to make a ton of API calls to the yelp server and get about 4000 rows of data and parse them all.

-6. When it is done.
-Type ls into the terminal.

-7. Now if you close the terminal app and go to your desktop, you should see a output.txt file and a output.csv file.
+6. Now if you close the terminal app and go to your desktop, you should see a output.txt file and a output.csv file.
 The txt file has the raw json formats and the output.csv file has a flat tabular representation of the data which you can port over to microsoft excell for further analysis.

-8. Congrats you are done!
+7. Congrats you are done!

 -OTHER-